Aphidoletes aphidimyza | Natural enemy against aphids

 Topics in this article

-An Aphidoletes adult is only active during twilight and night.
-The females have a strong ability to search for aphid hot spots.
-On these nutrient-rich spots the eggs are deposited.
-The eggs are orange to red in colour and are so small that they are barely visible to the bare eye.
+An adult Aphidoletes is only active during dusk and night.
+Females have a strong ability to search for aphid hot spots.
+Eggs are laid on these nutrient-rich spots.
+The eggs are orange to red in color and so small that they are barely visible to the naked eye.

-After the eggs have hatched - approximately after 2 to 5 days - the larva takes on the job of biological control agent.
-The larvae of Aphidoletes feed themselves with aphids and even kill more aphids than they can consume.
-The aphids are injected with a paralyzing substance after which the Aphidoletes larva sucks up the body contents.
-Only the empty skin of the aphids remains.
-The larvae are orange but this can change based on the colour of the aphid species they consume.
+Once the eggs hatch - approximately 2 to 5 days - the larva takes over as the biological control agent.
+Aphidolete larvae feed on aphids, killing more aphids than they can consume.
+The aphids are injected with a paralyzing substance, after which the Aphidoletes larva sucks up the contents of the body.
+All that remains is the empty skin of the aphid.
+The larvae are orange, but this can change depending on the color of the aphid species they consume.

 In total, a larva eats between 10 to 100 aphids.
 After 5 to 10 days, the larva drops from the leaf to the ground where pupation takes place.
 Most pupating larvae will die if they cannot reach the ground.
 After 8 to 16 days an adult gall midge emerges from the pupa.
 Mating takes place in the first night after the gall midge has hatched, after which the females live an average of 1 week.